Have you ever made cold brew coffee? Sometimes this is also called “cold brew coffee concentrate,” as it’s a much stronger version.

 Have you tried any other infusions with your cold brew coffee?
 I love experimenting with our Toddy at home, and I’d love new ideas, so let me know what you try. xo.
 Sarah

 How to Make Cold Brew Coffee

 - 16 ounces coffee ground on coarse

 - 9 cups water cold or room temperature

 Credits / / Author: Sarah Rhodes.
-Photography: Elsie Larson and Sarah Rhodes.
-Photos edited with Sunday from the Folk Collection.
+Photography: Emma Chapman and Sarah Rhodes.